Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/troublesome-trains/rules/_index.md

 * If the Leading Train moves, it takes all trains on the same tile with it.
 * A train attached to the Leading Train can't move independently anymore.
 The only way to cut the connection is by playing a Disengage card (see below).

-It also adds a new Vehicle Card.
+It also adds new Vehicle Cards.

 * **Disengage:** move all trains connected to the leading car to an adjacent tile.
 * **Lead Change** (?? rare? useful?): Rotate both the Switch Tile and a Train Tile one quarter turn.